lpatruno/stats-fall17/README.md

 Your homework assignment for next class is as follows:

   1. Read Ch.
 7 of ThinkStats2 and run through the code in the chapter.
 This chapter begins our foray into looking at relationships among different variables in your dataset.
 Although I won't ask you to hand this in, it's a good idea to begin applying these methods to your own datasets, even if you don't fully understand the concepts.
 We'll review the concepts more in class.

+  2. Check out this awesome [visual intro to machine learning](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/).
+Amazing visualizations!
+This is a great example of using technology to improve education!

 ### Map Visualizations
 ---